Nathanwoodburn/handypedia/faq.md

 ## What's with the @hns twitter?

 The @HNS Twitter handle is a community-run account and periodically tweets/RTs relevant news, resources, and mentions of Handshake.
 The account was originally acquired by the project founders and has had its ups and downs of activity.
 There was a [long community discussion](https://github.com/handshake-org/handshake-web/issues/14) about how to use it going forward and it was decided that the best action was to effectively terminate the account and let the community speak for itself on twitter.
-Follow #HNS or $HNS to track actual community activity.
+Follow #HNS or $HNS to track actual community activity.  @HNS has recently been activate in

 ## Is there a roadmap?
 No. There is no central HNS foundation, no marketing budget and no central development effort.
 Handshake is being built by a diverse group of contributors with their own personal road maps and funding.